Row-Column Mirror Symmetry for Colored Torus Knot Homology: Introduction

 In particular, this invariant is concentrated in even homological degrees.
 As a consequence (see our Proposition \ref{prop: row_color_free}), the corresponding $y$-ified invariant is a free module over $R[y_1, \dots, y_k]$.
 Since each of these $y$ variables has degree $\text{deg}(y_i) = q^{-2}t^2 = T$, we easily obtain the graded dimension of the $y$-ified invariant by multiplication:

 It is clear that interchanging $Q$ and $T$ in either of Equations \eqref{eq: col_unknot_grdim} and \eqref{eq: row_unknot_grdim} recovers the other. \end{example}

 \begin{remark} There are several distinct categorifications of the colored HOMFLYPT polynomial in the literature.
 In the case of $\lambda = (1^k)$ a single column, one such theory is obtained by replacing each $(1^k)$-labelled strand with a \textit{colored} braid strand labelled with the positive integer $k$ and replacing the Rouquier complex with the Rickard complex of colored braids.
-This approach was originally proposed by Mackaay-Stosic-Vaz in \cite{MSV11} and constructed in general by Webster-Williamson in \cite{WW17}; for clarity, we refer to this colored homology theory within this Remark as \textit{Webster-Williamson} homology.
+This approach was originally proposed by Mackaay-Sto\v{s}i\'{c}-Vaz in \cite{MSV11} and constructed in general by Webster-Williamson in \cite{WW17}; for clarity, we refer to this colored homology theory within this Remark as \textit{Webster-Williamson} homology.
 This is the invariant studied in \cite{RT21} and \cite{HRW21}; the authors of the latter work also construct a $y$-ified version of this invariant.
 A reduced version of Webster-Williamson homology is constructed and studied in \cite{Wed19}.

-In this setting of colored strands, Cautis in \cite{Cau17} gives a construction of the projectors $P_{\lambda}$ for an arbitrary partition $\lambda$ in terms of infinite colored full twist braids; this construction was extended by Abel-Willis in \cite{AW19}, \cite{Wil20}.
-These projectors can also be used to construct a colored link homology theory by the same process; we refer to this theory as \textit{Cautis homology}.
-In the case that $\lambda$ is a single column, this recovers Webster-Williamson homology.
+In \cite{Cau17}, Cautis gives a construction of colored HOMFLYPT homology for $\lambda$ an arbitrary partition.
+This construction also uses colored strands, but proceeds by cabling and inserting a \textit{HOMFLY clasp} ${\sf{P}}_{\lambda}^-$ built out of infinite colored full twist braids (these HOMFLY clasps are not to be confused with the Elias-Hogancamp projectors $P_{\lambda}$).
+The construction of HOMFLY clasps was extended by Abel-Willis in \cite{AW19}, \cite{Wil20}.
+We refer to the invariant of \cite{Cau17} as \textit{Cautis homology}; in the case that $\lambda$ is a single column, it agrees with Webster-Williamson homology.

 In the finite rank case of colored $\mathfrak{sl}_n$ homology, many known categorifications were shown to be equivalent by Cautis in \cite{Cau15}.
 In contrast, for colored HOMFLYPT homology, even for the un $y$-ified column-colored unknot these invariants disagree.
-Webster-Williamson and Cautis homology assign the $(1^k)$-colored unknot a vector space of dimension
+Webster-Williamson and Cautis homology assign the $(1^k)$-colored unknot a vector space $HHH_{WW, \bigwedge^k}(\mathcal{U})$ of dimension

 On the other hand, the dimension of the (un $y$-ified) Elias-Hogancamp homology considered in this paper evaluated on the $(1^k)$-colored unknot is

 After $y$-ifying, we may similarly compare our invariant obtained from the $y$-ified projector to that of Hogancamp-Rose-Wedrich in \cite{HRW21}, obtained from a family of higher $y$-ifications on Rickard complexes.
 For convenience, we denote their $y$-ified, $\bigwedge^k$-colored invariant of a given knot $\mathcal{L}$ by $HRW_k(\mathcal{L})$.
 Reading from Example 5.31 in \cite{HRW21}, the invariant of the $k$-colored unknot in this theory has graded dimension